arfai1213/AWS-SOA-C02/README.md

 - reduces the risk of simultaneous failures when instances share the same racks
 - guarantees your instances are placed in different racks with isolated power and networking

+### EC2 Dedicated Instances
+- Amazon EC2 instances that run in a VPC on hardware that's dedicated to a single customer
+- physically isolated at the host hardware level from instances that belong to other AWS accounts
+- **may share hardware with other instances from the same AWS account that are not dedicated instances**
+- pay for dedicated instances on-demand
+- save up to 70% by purchasing reserved instances
+- save up to 90% by purchasing spot instances
+- cost charged by instance

+## EC2 Dedicated Hosts
+- physical servers that are dedicated for your use
+- gives additional visiility and control over how instances are placed on a physical server, and can consistently deploy instances to the same physical server over time.
+- enable to use existing server-bound software licenses and address corporate compliance and regulatory requirements
+- cost charged by host

 ### AMI
 - provides all the information needed to launch an EC2 instance
     - template for root volume, e.g. OS, Applications